International Programmes 2025/2026

 German:

-• for the non-native speaker: no proof of German language skills is required (we recommend: Goethe Zertifikat A1: Start Deutsch 1 or telc Deutsch A1)
+• For non-native speakers: no proof of German language skills is required. (however, we recommend: Goethe Zertifikat A1: Start Deutsch 1 or telc Deutsch A1)

 Application deadline